VeriBlock/b/doc/README.md

 ### macOS

-Drag vBitcoin Core to your applications folder, and then run vBitcoin Core.
+Drag Bitcoinsq Core to your applications folder, and then run Bitcoinsq Core.

 ### Need Help?